-How To Sell Your Vehicle On Scrap Car Comparison
+How To Sell Your Vehicle With Scrap Car Comparison

 Selling your vehicle online can be a time-consuming process at the best of times, but selling a broken or damaged vehicle?
 That can often be a little more daunting.
-Conflicting information can make the process seem complicated when it need not be and so we’re here to simplify things.
-Starting with our beginner’s guide to selling your vehicle via our comparison service.
+Conflicting information can make the process seem complicated when it need not be.
+We’re here to simplify things, starting with our beginner’s guide to selling your scrap or salvage car via our comparison service for the best price.

-Scrap Car Comparison is an easy to use service which we have broken down into three easy steps, to help you understand what to expect when selling your vehicle.
-This includes information on our service, what documentation you will need and when, and what legalities you need to be aware of when when selling your vehicle for scrap or salvage.
+Scrap Car Comparison is an easy to use three step service.
+This includes information on our how we can help you, what documentation you will need and when, and what legalities you need to be aware of when selling your car or van for scrap or salvage.

 The Three-Step Process